joelgrus/science-questions/README.md

 ![science quiz](https://raw.githubusercontent.com/joelgrus/science-questions/master/science-quiz.png)

-The data layer is implemented in python. (python-data) The backend was originally implemented in Haskell (haskell-servant) but I couldn't figure out how to deploy the binary to EC2, so I also created a Python version (python-flask).
+The data layer is implemented in python. (python-data)

+The backend was originally implemented in Haskell (haskell-servant) but I couldn't figure out how to deploy the binary to EC2, so I also created a Python version (python-flask).

 The first version of the frontend was in cycle.js (cycle-js) but for some reason it stopped working.

-The current version is implemented in PureScript (purescript-pux).
+The current version of the frontend is implemented in PureScript (purescript-pux).